Humans tend to organise themselves in stable group sizes.

 Support clique (3-5 people)

 It’s basically the science of in-groups in a wired world.

-What used to be dictated by physical proximity is now completely free of such restrictions.
+In public relations, what used to be dictated by physical proximity, is now completely rid of any such restrictions.

-The counter-balance here is that we, the audience, can make ourselves part of many different types of groups depending on our identities and roles.
+The counter-balance to the one-sidedness of widespread influencer- and celebrity worship is that we, the audience, can make ourselves part of many different types of in-groups based on identities and roles we choose for ourselves.

 Identities and roles in a networked world

 I would say I do know 150 people that I’ve spent time with over the years.

 I appreciate this model by Viil Lid, PhD candidate in Communication & Information Sciences at University of Hawaii: